 MCHC owns five (5) office condominium units which comprise the entire 5th Floor of the Citibank Center building, located at 8741 Paseo de Roxas, Makati City, including five (5) appurtenant parking units, per a Deed of Sale executed on 26 April 2000.
 Three of the five units are being leased out and two units are used as the corporate offices of the Registrant and its subsidiaries.
 MCHC also owns an office condominium unit on the 25th Floor and two condominium units on the 16th Floor of the Citibank Tower Building in Makati (acquired in December 2014) and ten parking slots which are being leased out at prevailing commercial rates.
-MCHC has also acquired three residential condominium units in Two Roxas Triangle Tower, a luxury condominium development at Ayala Land and one residential condominium unit in Arya in BGC which is currently leased out.
+MCHC also acquired in early 2017 one whole floor of the JMT Condominium Building in Ortigas Center.
+In 2018, MCHC has also acquired three condominium units in Two Roxas Triangle which is expected to be completed in 2019.